Peat in Finland: Environment

 Finland's environmental administration has a new project studying water pollution from the peat collection areas.
 Local people have complained of water pollution.
 The new studies show 20-fold differences between samples.
 The EIA counts only the largest particles that are only about 10% of total.
 The heavy rain showers have been previously ignored.
 According to evaluations one rain shower could bring as much particles as the rest of the summer.

 Environmental accident

 The accidental large water emission from peat collection area in 1981 in Lestijärvi was an environmental wakeup.

 Neova

-Neova (formerly Vapo Oy) is the major peat producer in Finland.
-In 1984 Vapo was 100% owned by Finnish state.
-Finnforest part of Metsä Group owned 33% of Vapo in 2002-2005 and 49.9% in 2005–2009.
-In 2009 ownership of Vapo was reconstructed to Suomen Energiavarat Oy, owned by EPV Energy (ex Etelä-Pohjanmaan Voima Oy) and several peat energy using companies.
-In June 2009 Metsäliitto (Finnforest) sold its share to Suomen Energiavarat Oy.
-In 2012 those responsible include several municipal energy companies e.g. Helsinki, Vantaa, Oulu, Rauma, Seinäjoki, Vaasa and Lahti.

-Vapo has ongoing 100 applications to new peat collection areas.

-Environmental counsellor Antti Ylitalo has written public appeals to protect endangered natural bogs (moss, moor).
-Vapo made a disqualification appeal against Ylitalo claiming that his statements formed a conflict of interests in the official evaluations of Vapo's applications.
-Ylitalo felt that the disqualification appeal by Vapo infringed his freedom of speech.

-According to VTT (2005) the major producers were Vapo Oy (78%) sekä Turveruukki Oy (10%) followed by Fortum Power and Heat, Kuopion Energia, Alholmens Kraft and Vaskiluodon Voima.